iam-peekay/personal-website/content/pages/about.md

 So, as I was saying, I got obsessed with coding.
 Learning to code was the best decision I made in my life.
 It was the first time I fell in love with “work”.
 I can't say I was an amazing programmer.
 Not even close.
 In fact, I got a lot of rejections from companies like Google and Airbnb and lots more.
 I eventually [landed a job at Coinbase](https://www.preethikasireddy.com/posts/what-happened-after-i-left-the-best-job-in-the-world-to-become-an-engineer/) as a software engineer.

 Many people have asked me why I would turn away an amazing career to go learn to code.
+They told me it was the wrong thing to do.
+It didn't align with a typical career path.
 Honestly, I'm glad I didn't listen to these people because learning to code was 100% worth it.
 It gave me access to an underworld I was dying to have access to.
 It gave me the ability to finally learn how things work at a fundamental level, down to the bytes.
 I no longer felt debilitated by not being able to understand how things worked.

 In short, learning to code gave me the freedom to learn, explore and truly understand.
-I can't imagine not having this skillset.
+It's a superpower that I wholeheartedly cherish.

 ## What now

 I spend all my time building my company, [TruStory](https://www.trustory.io/), and don't code day to day anymore.
-I do lots and lots of other fun things.

 So what exactly do I do?